Geology icon

 Costs vary depending on the activity.
 Free visits to coasts or local sites plus transportation can be as low as £4-£12 per child.
 Entry to centres or museums usually costs between £6 and £15.
 Workshops tend to be between £150 and £400, and residential stays might be £140-£280 per child.

-Get Geology school trip offers by email
+Get Geology school trip news & offers by email

 Unsubscribe at any time, we won't share your email with anyone else, just send you all the best offers and ideas for your next class trip!